 As U.S.-based companies extend their reach beyond our country’s shores, Supplier Diversity Program Leaders are being challenged to think critically about how their programs impact underutilized businesses across the globe.

-According to Goldman Sachs, U.S.-based S&P 500 companies earn 33 percent of their revenue and 40 percent of profits from outside of the U.S. Similarly, the U.S.-based companies have seen a shift of sources of supply overseas.
+According to Goldman Sachs, U.S.-based S&P 500 companies earn 33% of their revenue and 40% of profits from outside of the U.S. Similarly, the U.S.-based companies have seen a shift of sources of supply overseas.

 The lineages of the Supplier Diversity programs we know today are uniquely American.
 Supplier Diversity in the U.S. is a product of a social contract, over 40 years of leadership from the U.S. Federal Government, private agencies and the business community.
 Programs which started with a focus on ethnicity have expanded to include gender, veteran status and more.
 In the U.S., we can rely on over 300 certification agencies nationally to certify diverse firms.